 While employers can prohibit the use of trade secrets, they cannot enforce non-compete agreements.
 They are void in California by law, even if they are by definition “reasonable”.
 Employers can be liable for making employees sign non-compete agreements, or any type of agreement that impedes their work relationship with their new employer.

-Work with Borderless to Create Enforceable NDAs
+Work with Borderless to stay compliant

 Other US states are also following suit and reforming NDAs.
 This includes Arizona, Washington, Hawaii, Illinois, Louisiana, Maine, Maryland, Nevada, New Jersey, New Mexico, New York, Oregon, Tennessee, Vermont, and Virginia.